jenkins-infra/status/content/issues/2023-07-06-jira-outage.md

 [Final message]
 [This work is completed.](https://groups.google.com/g/jenkinsci-dev/c/Qx4QtAFIdoA/m/dFDi_1ECBwAJ)

+More details are available from the Linux Foundation in [Jira upgrade for Jenkins](https://status.linuxfoundation.org/incidents/0618mjh9356n).

 [Initial message]
 The JIRA instance at issues.jenkins.io, managed by the Linux Foundation team, will be down for up to three hours beginning at 9:00 PM (UTC) Thursday July 6, 2023 so that it can be upgraded.